pollination/pollination-docs/legal/terms_of_service.md

 1. The "Agreement" refers, collectively, to all the terms, conditions, and notices contained or referenced in this document (the "Terms of Service" or the "Terms"), and our [Data Processing Addendum](./data_processing_addendum.md), and all other operating rules, policies, and procedures that we may publish from time to time on the Website.
 2. The "Service" refers to the applications, software, products, and services provided by Pollination.
-3. The "Website" refers to Pollination's website located at [pollination.cloud](https://pollination.cloud/), and all content, services, and products provided by Pollination at or through the Website.
-It also refers to Pollination-owned subdomains of pollination.cloud, such as app.pollination.cloud and ancillary websites, such as docs.pollination.cloud.
+3. The "Website" refers to Pollination's website located at [pollination.solutions](https://pollination.solutions/), and all content, services, and products provided by Pollination at or through the Website.
+It also refers to Pollination-owned subdomains of pollination.solutions, such as app.pollination.solutions and ancillary websites, such as docs.pollination.solutions.
 4. "The User," "The Customer," "You," and "Your" refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 Individual users must be at least 13 years of age.
 5. "Pollination," "We," and "Us" refer to Pollination developed and owned by Ladybug Tools LLC a Virginia limited liability company, as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 6. An "Account" represents your legal relationship with Pollination.
 A "User Account" represents an individual User's authorization to log in to and use the Service and serves as a User's identity on Pollination.
 A "Organization Account" refers to an Account created by a User on behalf of an entity, such as a company, non-profit organization, or group.
 "Organizations" are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
 A User Account can be a member of any number of Organizations.